In this post, I’m going to show you how to get more views on YouTube.

 And if your thumbnail also uses red, black and white… your video will blend in.

 But when you use BOGY thumbnails, your videos stands out and grabs attention.

 (Which makes people MUCH more likely to click.)

 For example, I use a lot of green (along with other non-YouTube colors) in my thumbnails:

-This is partly for branding reasons (green is the main color on my blog and YouTube channel).
+This is partly for branding reasons (green is the main color for my blog and YouTube channel).

-But it’s also to stand out on the YouTube platform:
+But it’s also to help my videos stand out on the YouTube platform:

 How about another example?

 The Bright Side Channel (which has 30 million subscribers) uses yellow, orange, blue and purple in most of their thumbnails: